 Here’s where things get a little tricky.
 Different vegetables need to be planted at different times.
 Follow guidelines flexibly, and pay attention to the weather.
 Here in Seattle we can have spring weather where the average temperatures run five or six degrees above or below normal.
 This differential will definitely affect the chances of your seeds germinating.
 There have been years when I have had to replant my seeds because it was too cold for them to germinate and they rotted in the soil.

 Reference the required soil temperature listed on each seed package and then take the soil temperature.
 I use an instant thermometer to do this, but soil thermometers are also available at garden supply stores.
 Between noon and 2 p.m., insert the thermometer two inches into the soil where you plan to plant and record the temperature.
 Repeat this step for three to four days in a row and average the resulting temperatures.
 When the soil registers as warm enough, begin planting!

 For heat-loving vegetables such as beans, cucumbers, squash, and corn, the soil needs to be above 60 degrees and night temps need to remain above 50 degrees.
 Plant these veggies when it looks like we will be having a stretch of warm sunny days.

 Though planting is ultimately determined by the soil and air temperature, I make a planting schedule after deciding on what will be grown.
-Here is my plan from last year — with the exception of tomatoes and basil, the following advice is sound for growing vegetables from seeds sowed directly in the garden.
+Following advice is sound for growing vegetables from seeds sowed directly in the garden.

-Sixth planting in early June — tomatoes*, basil*, cucumbers, corn
+- Sixth planting in early June — cucumbers, corn

 It’s the spacing